SHAIKROSHAN100/The_Calculator/README.md

 5. To use your voice for the calculation :
    Enable the feature by clicking on the microphone icon, and use the commands :
-   Say : numbers
+   Say : numbers <br>
-   Say : "plus" for + sign , "minus" for - sign, "into" for "*", "divide" for "/"
+   Say : "plus" for + sign , "minus" for - sign, "into" for "*", "divide" for "/" <br>
-   Say : "remove" for clear
+   Say : "remove" for clear <br>
-   Say : "remove all" for all clear
+   Say : "remove all" for all clear <br>
-   Say : "result" to store the result of the calculation
+   Say : "result" to store the result of the calculation <br>
 6. For typing purposes in pc : click on the black box on the top.
-For multiplication use 'x' letter.
+For multiplication use 'x' letter.<br>